vtex/node-vtex-api/docs/tracing.md

 - http.no_response

-Now about a `http-request` span, it has the following tags:
+The `http-request` span has the following tags:

 - span.kind
 - http.method